valkey-io/valkey-rfc/ValkeyFullTextSearch.md

 ```
 ## Specification

-Each ```TEXT``` field has the a set of configurables some control the process to convert a string into a vector of terms, others control the contents of the generated index.
+Each ```TEXT``` field has the a set of configurations that control the process to convert a string into a list of terms, others control the contents of the generated index.

 | Metadata          | Type              | Meaning                                                                    | Default Value |
 | ----------------- | ----------------- | -------------------------------------------------------------------------- | ------------- |